 Other elements of the Andrew Wiles Building's architecture are also mathematically inspired.
 The two main walls in the foyer exhibit Antoni Malinowski's 'Spiral Flip' (below left), which subtly changes with different lighting when viewed from different angles.
-In the building's entrance it is impossible to miss Mat Chivers' "Axiom" sculpture, the winner of our Sculpture Competition.
+In the building's entrance it is impossible to miss Mat Chivers' "Axiom" sculpture, the winner of our Sculpture Competition (below right).

-We have hosted a number of art events and exhibitions, the most recent being Illegitimate Objects, held from September 17 to November 12 2015.
+We have hosted a number of art events and exhibitions.
 We are always open to any ideas that artists may have for using the exhibition space.
 Our Arts Committee assesses all requests on a rolling basis.
 Please contact Dyrol Lumbard to discuss this further.

 Marcus du Sautoy's talk on the connection between mathematics and art.